 So why all the resistance from residents?

 Bringing up the topic of bike lanes in Los Angeles is like bringing up politics at Thanksgiving dinner.
 It never ends well and emotions will run hotter than they need to.
 People are so vehemently against these bike lanes, that it brings out the worst in everyone.
 It even gets so bad that some motorists will advocate hitting cyclists on purpose.
 One of the more chilling quotes we’ve heard is “If they don’t want to get hit, they should ride on the sidewalk.”
-(Doing so, we might add, is illegal)

 Many other cities in America employ protected bike lanes in urban areas.
 They are set-aside lanes with barriers that prevent cars from entering or parking in them.
 It allows cyclists to ride safely and without threat of injury or death.
 It also eliminates the dreaded “door zone” that has broken so many collarbones.
 Seattle, Portland, Atlanta, Boston, and Chicago are just some of the cities that have found success with protected lanes.